Chart Color Schemes

 Glenning Valley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Glenning Valley, as evaluated at the latest Census, consisted of 96.4% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Glenning Valley was at 34.2%, with the rest of dwellings either mortgaged (53.1%) or rented (12.7%).
-The median monthly mortgage repayment in the area was $2,167, below Sydney metro's average of $2,427.
-Median weekly rent was recorded at $460, compared to Sydney metro's $470.
-Nationally, Glenning Valley's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Glenning Valley, as per the latest Census data, 96.4% of dwellings were houses with 3.5% being other types such as semi-detached homes, apartments, and others.
+This contrasts with Sydney metropolitan area's dwelling composition of 55.9% houses and 44.1% other dwellings.
+Home ownership in Glenning Valley stood at 34.2%, higher than the Sydney metro average.
+Dwellings were either mortgaged (53.1%) or rented (12.7%).
+The median monthly mortgage repayment was $2,167, lower than the Sydney metro average of $2,427.
+Median weekly rent in Glenning Valley was $460, compared to Sydney's $470.
+Nationally, Glenning Valley's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing